-In 2011, Nampak conducted research to measure its own carbon footprint using CIBA and Pira accredited methodology.
+In 2011, we conducted research to measure our carbon footprint using CIBA and Pira accredited methodology.

-From this work we identified that there are 2.642 grams of CO2 per gram of HDPE, based on current CO2 values from various energy sources.
+From this work we identified that, based on current CO2 values from various energy sources, there are 2.642 grams of CO2 per gram of HDPE.

 60% of the CO2 is derived from the HDPE manufacture, 20.5% from the bottle manufacture, 18% from the polymer distribution and 1.5% from the packaging material.
-Over the last two years, Nampak have reduced thier carbon footprint by 16%.
+Over the last two years, we have reduced our carbon footprint by 16%.

-Nampak will continue to analyse its carbon footprint using the methodology prepared until formal regulation is agreed.
-The most recent data collected will be used by the company as a benchmark for future performance.
+We will continue to analyse our carbon footprint using the agreed methodology prepared until formal regulation.
+The most recent data collected will be used by our company as a benchmark for future performance.